6.4. Analysis of evaluation results#

 6.4.2.2.
 Normality tests#

 Many statistical tests are only applicable when the input signal follows a Gaussian distribution.
 To test whether a distribution indeed is Gaussian, we use a normality test.
 The Shapiro-Wilk test is one particular test of normality, which is particularly reliable.
-The output of normality tests is that, given a particular level of confidence (such as 5%), the given data set is Gaussian.
+The output of normality tests is that, given a particular confidence level (such as 5%), the given data set is Gaussian.

 6.4.2.3.
 ANOVA#

-Again it is important to observe the assumptions of this test; namely, the classical version of ANOVA assumes that prediction errors are normal, that measurements are independent and the assigned groups of data have uniform statistics.
+Again, it is important to observe the assumptions of this test, namely, the classical version of ANOVA assumes that prediction errors are normal, that measurements are independent and the assigned groups of data have uniform statistics.

 6.4.2.4.
 Correlation tests#